-- To generate an absolute return greater than the prevailing Bank Bill Swap Rate (BBSW) plus a gross margin of 5%. - To manage the Fund in a disciplined and focused manner with the aim of providing capital growth over the long term. - To provide access to investment opportunities to which individual investors may not normally gain access. - To protect capital during periods of extreme volatility. - To create a Western Australian based absolute return Fund focused on Australian listed and unlisted equities.
+- To materially outperform the ASX All Ordinaries Accumulation Index net of fees over a rolling 5-year period via investing in a portfolio of Australian companies listed or soon to be listed on the ASX. - To manage the Fund in a disciplined and focused manner with the aim of providing capital growth over the long term. - To provide access to investment opportunities to which individual investors may not normally gain access. - To protect capital during periods of extreme volatility. - To create a Western Australian based absolute return Fund focused on Australian listed and unlisted equities.